LeonardoSardagna/vollmed/README.md

 ###

-Vollmed é uma API RESTful desenvolvida em Java utilizando o Spring Boot.
-O projeto tem como objetivo gerenciar o cadastro de médicos, pacientes e consultas, oferecendo métodos de autenticação para acessar a API.
-Este projeto pessoal foi desenvolvido para testar minhas habilidades com Java e Spring Boot.
+VollMed is a RESTful API developed in Java using Spring Boot.
+The project aims to manage the registration of doctors, patients, and appointments, offering authentication methods to access the API.
+This personal project was developed to test my skills with Java and Spring Boot.

 ###

-## Tecnologias Utilizadas
+## Technologies Used

 - Java
 - Spring Boot